 If you’re planning to begin a business, the old saying goes: Start small and think big.
 An S Corporation offers the business the opportunity to grow by being tax-friendly and offering limited liability protection for its owners.

-If you want to start an S Corporation, follow these 6 steps:
+If you want to start an S Corporation (for buying already established business see here), follow these 6 steps:

 Select a legit name.
 Perform a local search to make sure it is unique then register it.